 Homeowners should rely on a licensed electrician or HVAC contractor to install the fans, since they involve wiring and venting for proper operation.

 Small but powerful bathroom exhaust fans increase air quality and minimize exposure to harmful VOCs.
-To learn more, contact Sherlock Heating & Air Conditioning.
+To learn more, contact Sherlock Plumbing, Heating & Air.
 We provide trusted HVAC services for North County homeowners.